Digital-Dermatology/data-cleaning-tutorial/README.md

 Given that the topic of data quality is almost ubiquitous and often neglected, our audience includes any user of data-driven methods and/or anyone with the goal of collecting a good dataset.
 This can range from students at the end of their bachelor to established researchers and experienced consultants, mostly in computer science but also biology, engineering, medicine, and so on.
 Thanks to the mix of basic and advanced topics, most people will have something new and interesting to take home.

-# Preparation

-A UNIX-like command line terminal is needed, as found natively on Linux and OS X or available on Windows via e.g. WSL.
-Have your favourite small- to medium-size image dataset, best if coming from the real world and therefore not perfectly clean, downloaded and ready to try improving it yourself at the end of the session.

---

-Expect updates until the tutorial date March 23rd, 2024!

---